Bottom of page; return links and contact information

 Updated information on Internet Resources.
 All Internet Resources listed in the chapter handouts are listed on my page of Molecular Biology Internet Resources.
 When I learn of corrections to the web addresses, I update that page.
 I also add some new sites to that page.

-The updates discussed above are generally not reflected in the chapter handout DOC files listed below.
+The updates discussed above are generally not reflected in the chapter handout PDF files listed below.
 I encourage you to use my web pages noted above for my updated information on books and links.

 Ch 1 handout.
 A brief history.
 (Genetics).
 (Also available as web page: Chapter 1.)